charludo/barely/docs/plugins/autoseo.md

 **ALL** of these are optional.

 Then make sure you have a `title` specified in the meta of your pages (`site_name` will be used as fallback).
-Either provide a summary, a description, or let the AutoSummary generate it, as well as extract relevant keywords.
+Either provide a summary, or a description.

 You can specify a title_image, if none is found, the plugin will extract one from your markdown; if none is found again, it will look for one in the page's directory in the devroot.